The youngest person to climb Kilimanjaro is Coltan Tanner (aged 6).

 - Montannah broke Roxy Getter’s record, aged 8.

 - Zain Akrim (aged 9 years) summited on the 8th of August, 2015.
 He is officially the youngest British person to climb Kilimanjaro.

-10-year-old Sam Irving of Claygate in Surrey hopes to become one of the youngest people ever to climb the 19,341 feet of Mount Kilimanjaro to raise £25,000 for the Haller Foundation, which boosts the economies of poor, smallholder farmers who live on inhospitable land.
+- Sam Irving (aged 10 years) of Claygate in Surrey summited in 2015.
+As part of his summit climb, he helped raise £25,000 for the Haller Foundation, which boosts the economies of poor, smallholder farmers who live on inhospitable land.

 There are many more kids who have summited Kilimanjaro.
 If you would like your child’s summit to be recorded on this page just leave a comment with the details.